Phoenix Assault Lawyer

 - The assailant knew that the victim was a teacher, doctor, teacher, judicial officer, law enforcer, or firefighter.

 In an assault case, the state prosecutor has the burden to prove beyond reasonable doubt that you committed the crime.
-Arizona prosecutors are aggressive, that’s why it is crucial for you to have legal protection immediately.
+Arizona prosecutors are aggressive, so it is crucial for you to have legal protection immediately.

-Consult with a defense attorney as soon as you learn of any assault allegation against you – even if you believe you never harmed anyone.
+Consult with a Phoenix criminal defense attorney as soon as you learn of any assault allegation against you – even if you believe you never harmed anyone.

-Our legal service covers every aspect of your case to help you prevent the ruinous impact of an assault conviction.
+Our legal service covers every aspect of your case to help you prevent the devastating impact of an assault conviction.

 We will: